nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Saving data

 1. Dealing with missing/corrupted data files
-   1. Make sure that `DengueHotspotTracker` is currently not running.
+   1. Ensure that `DengueHotspotTracker` is currently not running.
    1. Open `data/denguehotspottracker.csv` file with your favourite text editor.
    1. Remove any of the quotation marks.
    1.Run `DengueHotspotTracker`.
 Since the data file is not in the correct format, `DengueHotspotTracker` should start without any data.